DTJF/girtobac/_Tutorial.md

 # How to fix Problems?  {#ErrorFix}

-Here's a brief summary of the most common problems when compiling the test code (\em test.bas) and how to fix them.
+Here's a brief summary of the most common problems when compiling the test code and how to fix them.
 A control file in your output folder (<em>.../freebasic/include/Gir</em>) is used to add some translation rules.
 It's named after the inputs base name with suffix \em GirToBac (ie. \em Xyz-1.0.GirToBac for a \em Xyz-1.0.gir file).
 The rules are specified in XML syntax (see section \ref SecControlFile).
-Depending on the error messages thrown by the fbc when compiling the test file, different entries should be
+Depending on the error messages thrown by the fbc when compiling the test file, different entries should be done:
-done:

 - <B>Duplicated definition ...</B> There's a naming conflict.
-This usually happens because C syntax is case-sensitve and FBs isn't.
+This sometimes when
+  - a function is declared twice in the *.gir file,
+  - fbc interpretes a name non-case-sensitve, or
-  Or it happens when an FB keyword is used as a symbol name in C code.
-Here you should change the FB name to make it unique (usually by adding an underscore character, but also consider to use an ALIAS statement).
+  - a FB keyword is used as a C symbol name.

+  Either delete the doubled `DECLARE` line or change the FB name to make it unique (usually by adding an underscore character, but also consider to use an ALIAS statement).
 Example:
   \code <name search='window'  add='_' /> \endcode

 - <B>Expected identifier ...</B> There's a conflict between the C